 Training on Data Management at UF

 Trainings are free and open to UF all faculty, students and staff.
 Learn practical strategies for best managing your research data.
 This workshop includes questions to consider when creating a data management plan, with a focus on the DMPTool and tools for sharing your data at the University of Florida.
 Topics include metadata and annotation, file formats and organization, storage, backups and security, and data sharing.
-Contact us for small groups or departmental presentations.
+Contact me or your liaison librarian for small group or departmental presentations.

 Data-related Resources at UF